 In my life, I had never successfully been able to keep up a habit of writing in a journal, not even short little one-page entries.
 I have known since high school that keeping a regular journal has a ton of benefits, but I could never hold on to it for more than a month.
 I was endlessly frustrated with myself on that front, and I always figured there was something wrong with me.

 But something changed in me when I started my Morning Pages.
 I started writing each day, sometimes first thing, sometimes in the afternoon, but I actually did them.
 I was skeptical that this would be another passing fancy and I’d drop it after a while, but I kept plugging along.
 Suddenly, I realized that I was nearing the end of the Leuchtturm.
 With amazement, I bought another and did something I’d never done before – I wrote on the last page of the journal.
-And that’s when I realized that somewhere along the way, the Morning Pages performed their magic on me.
+And that’s when I realized that somewhere along the way that the Morning Pages performed their magic on me.

 There is also something completely magical about waking up, pouring a steaming cup of coffee, and cracking open my journal.
 If the weather is nice, I will open a window and feel the breeze.
 I slide on my noise cancelling headphones and listen to Focus at Will, which helps me tremendously with writing consistently and not spacing out.
 Focus at will is scientifically proven to increase focus and productivity, which is great for my pages.
 Sometimes I’ll find myself staring aimlessly into the distance and thinking about a TV show or something.
 Listening to Focus at Will helps me actually write as a stream of conscious.
 If you want to see how this amazing musical tool works, try it free for two weeks and experience the difference!

-How the Pages work
+How the Pages Work

 The actual exercise is simple enough.
 Find a notebook or journal of some kind – it can be a cheap spiral bound notebook or a hardbound Moleskine journal, it doesn’t matter.
 Grab a pen, one that is easy to write with and comfortable in your hand (I personally like using a Pilot Metropolitan fountain pen).
 Get up a little bit earlier every morning and write longhand for three whole pages.
 That’s it, baby.

-Don’t set it down because you got bored or because you realized there’s something you need to do, don’t stop to have a conversation with your spouse.
 This time is for you and the pages and nothing else, so don’t compromise your you-time for someone else’s needs.
 Distractions can wait most of the time, and you losing focus and giving in to a distraction could be that little negative voice in the back of your head pulling you away from clarity and confidence.
 Don’t give in.
 Write, and the truth will fall out out of your pen.

 Because slowly, without your realizing it, the Morning Pages are healing you.
 Whatever injury you suffered, whether that be a blow to your confidence, a lack of certainty, or a sudden devastating change in your life, the Morning Pages act as a rock you can rely on and a pillow you can cry into.
 You can bounce ideas off the page, revel in accomplishments, rant about how your kids are driving you nuts, or vent your emotions in any way you want.

-Besides showing up to write every day, there’s one other thing you need to do.
-Don’t let anybody read it.
+Besides showing up to write every day, there’s one other thing you need to do: Don’t let anybody read it.
 I’m dead serious, guys, do NOT let ANYONE touch your journal, not even a peek.
 You shouldn’t even read it – not for at least a few months, anyway.
 If you are afraid that someone is going to read this, you will not be honest to the pages and there will not be any magic.
 If you’re afraid of prying eyes, hide it and be careful about who knows about the journal.

 You need to let go of the fear of judgement and write what’s on your mind, no matter how petty, silly, stupid, or crazy.
 Have you been considering leaving your significant other, or thinking about a wild career change, or contemplating moving to another country?
 You need to be able to spill all of your dark desires onto paper.
 And the funny thing is, the Pages won’t let you lie.
 Somehow the act of writing a lie, even if you are lying to yourself, makes it laughably obvious that it’s fake and you have to face it.
 This is something that makes the Pages a little bit scary, because if you have been living in an unhappy situation and you have been lying to yourself about how happy you are, the Pages will make you look at your life with honest eyes and you will need to do one of two things: